How to cut door hinges with a Dremel

 What RPM to run it at

-An average tool runs at 1500rpm, and that means any cutting tool less than that brings ineffectiveness.
+An average tool runs at 1500rpm, meaning any cutting tool less than that brings ineffectiveness.
 Although the type of material determines speed, higher rpm brings high performance, making the tool more robust, durable, and energy-efficient.

 Positioning the hinge